simonferquel/cs-cpp-winrt-desktop/README.md

 - Make the C++/WinRT project build against the desktop C runtime (by setting `AppContainerApplication` property to false)
 - Remove the auto-generated activation factory from the C++/WinRT project
 - Enable WinRT support in the C# program

+### 3. Implement a C++ WinRT component and a P/Invokable factory

+- Create an idl file to describe the winrt component
+- Implement it like any c++/winrt compoment
+- Add a P/Invokable factory returning an IUnknown pointer (and export it using the project .def file)